mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 **Transgression**: Coriolanus was a legendary warlord, but as a politician, he was simply unable to shut the fuck up (despite his very unpopular views).
 The gap between his heroic legend and his obnoxious reality was something that no one could stomach for long, so he was soon exiled (which was already a step up from the death penalty).

-**Observance**: Louis XIV typically responded to the lengthy arguments of his ministers by saying "I shall see"; and they never heard from him again on the matter, only saw the result of his decision.
-By remaining silent (deliberately, by training himself to be silent), no one could "just" tell him what he wanted to hear, for no one knew what he wanted to hear.
+**Observance**: Louis XIV typically responded to the lengthy arguments of his ministers by saying "I shall see"; and they never heard from him again on the matter, only saw the results of his decision.
+By remaining silent (deliberately, by training himself to be silent), no one could "just" tell him what he wanted to hear, for no one *knew* what he wanted to hear.

 <br>